Resulting trust

-Resulting Trusts in English Law
+Resulting trusts in English law

-Classification

 An attempt to classify resulting trusts was made by Megarry J in Re Vandervell's Trusts (No. 2) [1974] Ch 269.
 According to Megarry J, there are two sorts of resulting trusts in English law.

 Presumptive Resulting Trusts

 These trusts arise when A transfers property to B, and the law creates a rebuttable presumption of a resulting trust if A's intention is unclear (absence of written evidence).

 For instance, if A transfers property to B, except when the transfer is between parents and children or spouses, the law presumes a resulting trust for A in the absence of evidence to the contrary (unless A provides evidence that the property is actually owned by B).